 Deposit Requirements Must be Met

-The gift must be able to be received by or deposited with the UGA Foundation, the University, or a University related entity.
-The following may not be deposited with the UGA Foundation, they must be deposited with the University Finance and Administration Office in a University account:
+The gift must be able to be received by or deposited with the UGA Foundation.
+The following must be deposited with the University Finance and Administration Office in a University account:

-The following must be deposited with the Office of Gift & Alumni Information Management in a UGA Foundation account:
+The following must be deposited with the Gift Accounting: